workshopper/learnyounode/exercises/my_first_async_io/problem.md

 function callback (err, data) { /* ... */ }
 ```

 so you can check if an error occurred by checking whether the first argument is truthy.
 If there is no error, you should have your `Buffer` object as the second argument.
-As with `readFileSync()`, you can supply 'utf8' as the second argument and put the callback as the third argument and you will get a `String` instead of a `Buffer`.
+As with `readFile()`, you can supply 'utf8' as the second argument and put the callback as the third argument and you will get a `String` instead of a `Buffer`.

 Documentation on the `fs` module can be found by pointing your browser here:
   {rootdir:/node_apidoc/fs.html}